philalexeev/cd-store/README.md

 -[x] add sort select in store/productsList page
 -[ ] fix sorting (rebase it to vuex)
 -[x] add smooth transition among components
+-[ ] find the solution of svg-store (svg-symbols) for vue-cli & import svgsprite to the DOM

 ## Project setup
 ```